madsci1016/SMAVenusDriver/README.md

 THIS IS A WORK IN PROGRESS -- YMMV, NO WARRANTY EXPRESSED OR IMPLIED

-clone with git clone --recurse-submodules in order to get the velib_python submodule

 ### Install
 dbus-sma directory is the directory that needs to be copied to or symlinked into the /opt/victronenergy directory.